Mark Penn: Luis Herrera Campins presidential campaign of 1978 and Latin American politics

-Menachem Begin campaign for prime minister of 1981
+Menachem Begin 1981 campaign for prime minister

 In 1981, Penn & Schoen conducted polling for Menachem Begin's campaign for re-election as Prime Minister of Israel.
-When Begin called the June elections in January 1981, public polls said that it was likely that his party, Likud, would win 20 seats in the Knesset to Labor's 58.
+When Begin called Penn in January 1981, public polling for the June parliamentary election showed that Begin's party, Likud, would lose the elections by a margin of 58 seats for the rival Labor Party to 20 seats for Begin's Likud party.
 A New York Times article published in March of that year stated that Begin was "probably in his final months as Prime Minister."
-Penn & Schoen applied the rapid polling techniques they'd developed on Ed Koch's first campaign for mayor to provide Begin with a daily understanding of attitudes of the Israeli electorate.
+Penn & Schoen applied the rapid polling techniques they had developed on Ed Koch's first campaign for mayor to provide Begin with a daily understanding of attitudes of the Israeli electorate.
 Ultimately, Begin defeated Labor, led by Shimon Peres, by 10,405 votes out of more than 1.5 million cast.

 Corporate work

 In the late 1980s, Penn was the force behind his firm's drive to win corporate consulting clients.
-Texaco, which was experiencing image problems due to bankruptcy, was the firm's first major corporate client.
+Texaco, which was experiencing image problems due to bankruptcy after the Pennzoil v.
+Texaco court case, was the firm's first major corporate client.

-In 1993, Penn, Schoen & Berland was engaged by AT&T's new advertising agency FCB to guide a response to MCI's "Friends and Family" plan, an upstart competitor for AT&T's long-distance services.
+In 1993, Penn, Schoen & Berland was engaged by AT&T's new advertising agency FCB to guide a response to the "Friends and Family" plan offered by MCI, a then-upstart competitor for AT&T's long-distance services.
 To help AT&T understand how best to counter MCI's strongest messages, Penn created the "mall testing" methodology for competitive advertising research.
 In the mall tests, Penn showed randomly selected mall shoppers MCI ads head-to-head with proposed new AT&T ads.
 Using this methodology, Penn's firm determined messages resulting in AT&T's "True" plan and its $200 million advertising campaign.
 As a result of this campaign, by the end of 1994, AT&T had signed up 14 million new long-distance customers.

-Penn has served as a key strategic advisor to Bill Gates and Microsoft since the mid-1990s.
+Penn has been a strategic advisor to Bill Gates and Microsoft since the mid-1990s.
 Penn began working with Microsoft when the company faced antitrust litigation initiated by the U.S. Department of Justice.
-Penn also created the famous "blue sweater" advertisement that featured Bill Gates, which were intended to restore trust in the company amid the antritrust litigation.
+Penn also created the famous "blue sweater" advertisement that featured Gates, which were intended to restore trust in the company amid the antitrust litigation.
 In 2006, a survey of global opinion leaders found that Microsoft was the world's most trusted company, an accomplishment which The Wall Street Journal partially attributed to Penn's advice.

 His other corporate clients have included Ford Motor Company, Merck & Co., Verizon, BP, and McDonald's.